BBVA/apicheck/docs/source/home/internals.rst

 Tools
 +++++

-Tools are more convoluted than commands.
-The problem they solve is more complex.
-You also can chain them along with commands.
+Tools are more complex than plain commands.
+The problems they tackle are harder.
+You also can chain them together along with commands.

 .. _data_generation:

 Data generation
 ---------------

 Data generation tools are placed inside the `apicheck.core.generator` package.
-For instance `apicheck.core.generator.open_api_strategy` that implements the default data generation strategy for OpenAPI files.
+For instance, `apicheck.core.generator.open_api_strategy`, that implements the default data generation strategy for OpenAPI files.

 .. note::
-    At the moment string formating is not supported.
+    At the moment, string formating is not supported.

 The generator uses a Python package named ``Faker`` to generate fake data following the OpenAPI specification.

 Request definition
 ++++++++++++++++++

-A request definition describe, in a very simple terms, how the request will look like.
+A request definition describes, in a very simple terms, how the request will look like.
 This definition always have the same fields:

 .. code-block:: yaml